looshlee/cilium/Documentation/concepts/performance/index.rst

 Given the single stream bottlenecks, we have recently been `working
 <https://lore.kernel.org/bpf/cover.1600967205.git.daniel@iogearbox.net/T/>`_ on
-improving the performance of veth through eBPF.
+improving the performance of veth through new eBPF features.
 Early experiments on our development branch ``cilium-v1.9-routing`` show that we were able to overcome these issues in direct routing mode.
-Additional optimizations are being worked on to improve performance and latency even beyond these results.
+Additional, optimizations are being worked on to improve performance and latency beyond the results shown here.

 Using a Larger MTU
 ..................